Promotion of ineffective therapies

 The Board resolved that:

-The AVA’s overall constitutional objectives are to “promote and advance veterinary and allied sciences within Australia”, and one of the core values is “Knowledge – we base our decisions on evidence, and actively seek out knowledge”.
+The AVA’s constitutional objectives are to “promote and advance veterinary and allied sciences within Australia”, and one of our core values is “Knowledge - we base our decisions on evidence, and actively seek out knowledge”.

 For the purposes of this resolution, the term ‘promote’ means to advance or encourage the use, and publicise the efficacy, of a particular veterinary therapy.